slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'Loneliness really haunts me.
 That’s a theme for the young – not wanting to be alone, not wanting to be older, not wanting to give up their teenage lack of responsibility.
 They postpone everything in order to find some beauty, which becomes increasingly difficult as you get older.
 And you can’t go back to it.
 It’s an endless subject.' -- John Cassavetes*

 <!--
+making life more difficult than needed!

+5. Spend Your Money on Experiences and Adopt a Minimalist Lifestyle

+> *'All men die, but not every man lives' -- William Wallace*
+> *'Because in the end, you won’t remember the time you spent working in the office or mowing your lawn.
+Climb that goddamn mountain.' -- Jack Kerouac*

+I have no plans to retire.
+It’s the perfect combination of work and play that keep you young.
+If I quit work it would be the beginning of the end for me.

 How to Reduce Your Expenses without Sacrificing Your Quality of Life
 > *'Spend extravagantly on the things that you love and cut costs mercilessly on the things you don’t.' -- Ramit Sethi*